This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A ventral hernia is a bulge through an abnormal opening in the wall of your child's abdominal muscles.
 The bulge is often part of your child's intestine, but it may be also be tissue or fat.
 Two types of ventral hernias that occur in children are epigastric and spigelian.
 An epigastric hernia usually occurs above your child's belly button.
 A spigelian hernia is rare in children, but may occur on one side of your child's lower abdomen.

-Your child's primary healthcare provider (PHP) will feel your child's abdomen to see if his hernia has returned.
+Your child's healthcare provider will feel your child's abdomen to see if his hernia has returned.
 Write down your questions so you remember to ask them during your visits.

 Help your child prevent another ventral hernia:

 - Weight loss may help your child prevent a ventral hernia if he is overweight or obese.
-Ask your child's PHP for a diet plan that is right for your child.
+Ask your child's healthcare provider for a diet plan that is right for your child.

-- Ask your child's PHP how prevent constipation.
+- Ask your child's healthcare provider how prevent constipation.
 This may help your child avoid straining when he has a bowel movement.
 Walking and other exercise can help your child have regular bowel movements.
 Drinking enough water and eating foods such as fruit, bran, and prune juice may also help.
-Your child's PHP may give him fiber medicine or a stool softener to help make his bowel movements softer and more regular.
+Your child's healthcare provider may give him fiber medicine or a stool softener to help make his bowel movements softer and more regular.

 Ask when it is okay for your child to return to his normal daily activities.
-Your child should not bathe or take a shower until his PHP says it is okay.
+Your child should not bathe or take a shower until his healthcare provider says it is okay.